Charles McBurney (archaeologist): Career

 In 1952, he started as a lecturer in archaeology at Cambridge, and later Reader and finally Professor of Quaternary Prehistory at Corpus Christi College, Cambridge.
 His work included studies of the Upper Palaeolithic in Britain, important excavations at La Cotte de St Brelade in the Channel Islands, an influential synthesis of the Palaeolithic of North Africa, extensive excavations in Libya (at the Haua Fteah cave) and, in later years, excavations in Iran and Afghanistan.
 He also published on French prehistory, archaeological work in the Soviet Union, and on cave art.
 His continuing influence is felt in the work of his many pupils who include King Charles III and Queen Margrethe II of Denmark.

+Personal life

+In 1950, he became a British citizen.

 He was the father of the composer and writer Gerard McBurney and the actor and director Simon McBurney.